 The Council serves as a national organization of blind people; elevating the social, economic, and cultural levels of blind people; improving educational and rehabilitation facilities and opportunities; cooperating with the public and private institutions and organizations concerned with blind services; encouraging and assisting all blind persons to develop their abilities and conducting a public education program to promote greater understanding of blindness and the capabilities of blind people.

 The mission of the Association is to prevent and cure diabetes and improve the lives of all people affected by diabetes.
 To fulfill this mission, the American Diabetes Association funds research, publishes scientific findings, provides information and other services to people with diabetes, their families, health professionals, and the public.

 The American Heart Association is a national voluntary health agency whose mission is to reduce disability and death from cardiovascular diseases and stroke.

 American Kidney Fund

-The American Kidney Fund provides direct financial assistance to kidney patients in need and education for those with and at risk for kidney disease.
-The Fund educates kidney patients, their families and the general public about kidney disease-and its prevention and treatment.
+The American Kidney Fund provides direct financial assistance to kidney patients in need and education for those at risk for kidney disease.
+The Fund educates kidney patients, families, and the general public about kidney disease prevention and treatment.